LlamaEdge/sd-api-server/examples/flux.md

 This example demonstrates how to use the `sd-api-server` to generate images using the FLUX.1-Schnell model.

 > [!TIP]
-> If interested in FLUX.1-dev, you can find the gguf models at [second-state/FLUX.1-dev-GGUF](https://huggingface.co/second-state/FLUX.1-dev-GGUF).
+> The following commands are also applicable to the `flux.1-dev` model. [second-state/FLUX.1-dev-GGUF](https://huggingface.co/second-state/FLUX.1-dev-GGUF) provides the `flux.1-dev` gguf model and other relevant files.

 ## Setup